 After driving around for a while and crossing several bridges, none of which were the PS I love you bridge, I turned to Google.
 This tour was not ending without a selfie in the spot where Holly met Gerry!
 I found a map of all the PS I love you film locations and the famous Ballysmuttan Bridge!
 At this point we had driven 40 minutes in the opposite direction but Colm, the incredibly patient and sweet guide, turned back.
 Turns out the bridge was rebuilt in 2011 and is now a memorial site named after a police officer killed during a flood.

 And that’s a wrap folks!
 I hope you found this article useful!
-If you have less than four days in Dublin, these are some great spots to visit outside city center.
-Otherwise you can check out A Weekend Break In Northern Ireland, Luxury Hotels in Beautiful Killarney Ireland You'll Love and 30 Of The Best Dublin Restaurants For Foodies
+If you have less than four days in Dublin, these are some great spots to visit outside the city centre.
+Otherwise, you can check out A Weekend Break In Northern Ireland, Luxury Hotels in Beautiful Killarney Ireland You'll Love and 30 Of The Best Dublin Restaurants For Foodies